 Discover the local wildlife at the nearby Territory Wildlife Park, then call in at the Berry Springs Tavern, Darwin River Tavern, Rum Jungle Tavern, Litchfield Pub or Noonamah Tavern for a real rural watering hole experience and a pub feed to fuel up before driving back to the city.

 The Territory is famous for fishing, both blue water and on the rivers that teem with wildlife – including the kind with big teeth!
-Join a charter and head out into the blue, or try your luck with the iconic barra in the rivers of Kakadu.
+Join a charter and head out into the blue of Darwin Harbour or the waters off Dundee, or try your luck with the iconic barra in the rivers of Kakadu.
 Half-day or full-day fishing charters are available.